jjwithanr/obsidian_bible_study/docs/Old Testament/Ezekiel/Ezekiel28.md

 #### v.2
 >“Son of man, say to the ruler of Tyre, ‘This is what the Sovereign LORD says: “ ‘In the pride of your heart you say, “I am a god; I sit on the throne of a god in the heart of the seas.”
 But you are a mere mortal and not a god, though you think you are as wise as a god.

-Claiming equality with Yawheh was the sin that casted Lucifer down from heaven.
+Claiming equality with Yahweh was the sin that casted Lucifer down from heaven.
 #jj

 #### v.3
 >Are you wiser than Daniel ?
 Is no secret hidden from you?

-Even in his own day, Daniel was famous for his wisdom ([Daniel 1:20](https://www.blueletterbible.org/search/preSearch.cfm?Criteria=Daniel+1.20&t=NKJV), [2:20](https://www.blueletterbible.org/search/preSearch.cfm?Criteria=Daniel+2.20&t=NKJV), and [2:48](https://www.blueletterbible.org/search/preSearch.cfm?Criteria=Daniel+2.48&t=NKJV)) and God-given insight.
+Even in his own day, Daniel was famous for his wisdom ([Daniel 1:20](Daniel1#v.20), [2:20](Daniel2#v.20), and [2:48](Daniel2#v.48)) and God-given insight.
 This arrogant claim further exposed the pride of the prince of Tyre.

 iii.
 The example of Daniel is also meaningful because Daniel “was a classic example of a man whose head was not turned by his success.”
 (Taylor)
 #enduringword